Vilhelm Hammershøi (1864–1916)

 Published in:

-Annette Rosenvold Hvidt and Gertrud Oelsner (eds.): Fremkaldelser.
-Vilhelm Hammershøi, Valdemar Schønheyder Møller og fotografiet, Den Hirschsprungske Samling, København 2021, ill.
-56, pp. 56-57;
+Annette Rosenvold Hvidt and Gertrud Oelsner (ed.): Fremkaldelser.
+Vilhelm Hammershøi, Valdemar Schønheyder Møller og fotografiet, Den Hirschsprungske Samling, Copenhagen 2021, fig. 56, p.
+56-57;

-Sonia Del Re, with Kirsten Appleyard and contributions by Eric Dolphin: Gathered leaves: discoveries from the drawings vault, Ottawa National Gallery, Ottawa 2024, fig. 114, p.
+Kirsten Appleyard: “Vilhelm Hammershøi,” i Sonia Del Re: Gathered Leaves.
+Discoveries from the Drawings Vault, Ottawa National Gallery, Ottawa 2024, fig. 114, p.
 154;